tadhgboyle/tab/README.md

 *Note: Migrations are not up to date.
 I am manually editing my local MySQL tables and will update migrations when it is more stable.*

+Documentation (in the form of a printable user handbook) is being written.

 ## Features (so far):

 - User control